enxservices/k8s-backup-mysql/README.md

 # kubernetes-s3-mysql-backup

 kubernetes-s3-mysql-backup is a container image based on Alpine Linux.
-This container is designed to run in Kubernetes as a cronjob to perform automatic backups of MySQL databases to Amazon S3.
+This container is designed to run in Kubernetes as a cronjob to perform automatic backups of MySQL databases to Cloudflare R2.
 It was created to meet my requirements for regular and automatic database backups.
 Having started with a relatively basic feature set, it is gradually growing to add more and more features.

 Currently, kubernetes-s3-mysql-backup supports the backing up of MySQL Databases.
 It can perform backups of multiple MySQL databases from a single database host.
 When triggered, a full database dump is performed using the `mysqldump` command for each configured database.
 The backup(s) are then uploaded to an Amazon S3 Bucket. kubernetes-s3-mysql-backup features Slack Integration, and can post messages into a channel detailing if the backup(s) were successful or not.